NavyaG-lab/Tech-writer/on-call/data-infra/ops_how_to.md

 - To get downstream jobs to build on current day, we can do some Airflow manipulations.
 Note that the failing model will show up as empty in those downstream jobs.

-- If there are no downstream dependencies for a dataset, you can [manually commit an empty dataset for a specific dataset id](#manually-commit-a-dataset-to-metapod).
+- If there are no downstream dependencies for a dataset, you can [manually abort dataset for a specific dataset id](#manually-abort-a-dataset-to-metapod).

   **Important**: Lastly, be sure to [deploy job changes to airflow](../../tools/airflow.md#deploying-job-changes-to-airflow) once the current run finishes.